Nakama-Partnering-Services/nakama-guides/GUIDELINES.md

 -   If you really need to write a comment, write it with good spelling, without typos and always start them like: `// Note: `.

--   Again, as Clean Code explains, avoid _Hungarian notation_ as use names like `Map<Id, Account> accountsById` instead of `Map<Id, Account> accountsMap` or `Map<Id, Account> mapAccountsById`, since they are more descriptive and today's environments helps you not to have to mangle the names.
+-   Again, as Clean Code explains, avoid [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) and use names like `Map<Id, Account> accountsById` instead of `Map<Id, Account> accountsMap` or `Map<Id, Account> mapAccountsById`, since they are more descriptive and today's environments helps you not to have to mangle the names.

 -   Only use `_` in names when they are constants (top level class final static variables).
 If so, write them with all uppercase letters.